 Katy Gregg, PhD

-Associate Professor and Program Coordinator of Child and Family Development School of Human Ecology ~ College of Behavioral and Social Sciences Interdisciplinary Academic Building (IAB) Office #3037 (Campus PO Box 3034)
+Associate Professor of Child and Family Development School of Human Ecology ~ College of Behavioral and Social Sciences Interdisciplinary Academic Building (IAB) Office #3037 (Campus PO Box 3034)

 Phone: (912) 478-5199